DylanDevelops/DylanDevelops/README.md

 - 👯 I’m looking to collaborate on I'm working on a dicord bot with [@MrGriizz](https://github.com/mrGriizz)
 - 💬 Ask me about voice acting, video games, wiriting, editing, etc..
 - 📫 How to reach me: [@DylanDevGames](https://www.twitter.com/DylanDevGames)
-- ⚡ Fun fact: I love computers and coding
+- ⚡ Fun fact: I am colorblind!
 - 🎮 Itch.IO Profile: [@DylanDevs](https://dylandevs.itch.io)

 Most of my repositories are private so if you need any bit of code from anything I do, don't be afraid to ask me!